Ovid/chrome-diogenes/README.md

 # Diogenes

-A Chrome plugin to help you search for truth.
+A Chrome extension to help you search for truth.

 # Rationale